kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 ## Restoring backup data

-Make sure bitwarden_rs is stopped, and then simply replace each file or directory in the `data` dir with its backed up version.
+Make sure vaultwarden is stopped, and then simply replace each file or directory in the `data` dir with its backed up version.

 It's a good idea to run through the process of restoring from backup periodically, just to verify that your backups are working properly.
 When doing this, make sure to move or keep a copy of your original data in case your backups do not in fact work properly.